From Warner Bros to PubRev+: Charlie Castell’s Journey and the Hard Truths of Monetizing Mobile Games in a Crowded Market

 The convergence of mediation platforms has really hurt the industry, and there is a lot of obfuscation of the auction and reporting.
 Mediation used to be open source code, so publishers had a lot more control, but now it is handled by the mediation provider, who can choose to obfuscate, in order to make greater margin if they want.

-Bidding has also essentially meant any publisher can monetise the same as the next publisher.
+Bidding has also essentially meant any publisher can monetize the same as the next publisher.
 That sounds great on paper, but what if you are investing more resources into your product and engineering than your competitors, but bidding means you have more limited in what you can do with your ad operations, and so your ads revenue cannot support your extra overhead?
-It used to be that indie developers, by investing modestly in ad operations, could make the transition from indie to mid-range publisher, and continue to climb the value chain.
+It used to be that indie developers, by investing modestly in ad operations, could make the transition from indie to mid-range publisher, and continue to grow.
 But now, publishers have to invest a lot more to get to that next level.
 And that’s hard when you’re an indie developer.
-You have to very strategic about choosing your ads operations partners - that’s why we believe we still offer a very effective service for publishers, because we have been specialising in monetisation since the beginning of the app store.
+You have to be very strategic about choosing your ads operations partners - that’s why we believe we still offer a very effective service for publishers, because we have been specialising in monetization since the beginning of the app store.

 At the macro level, CPMs are going down, because budgets haven’t come back after Covid as much as people thought they would.
 This political season has been very strange in terms of when spend has come.
 All campaigns are waiting until the second week of October to really open up spend - which is possibly the most wasteful strategy you can possibly have when it comes to buying media.